The 2021 Royal Ascot carnival is upon us!

 The highlight of the flat racing season in the UK, the Royal Ascot carnival spans five days (Tuesday-Saturday) and consists of 35 races, with over £6million in prize money on offer, making it Britain’s most valuable racing carnival.

-We’re set to see the best flat horses from Britain and Ireland, with eight Group 1 races contested over the carnival.
+We’re set to see the best flat horses from Britain and Ireland, with eight Group 1 races contested over the carnival, three of which come on day 1.

-Day 4 features the G1 Commonwealth Cup and the G1 Coronation Stakes.
+Day 1 features the G1 Queen Anne Stakes, G1 King’s Stand Stakes and the G1 St James’s Palace Stakes.

 Once again we’ve partnered with the team at Tips4Punters (@tips4punters) to bring you local insights and betting tips for every day of the carnival.